American Dioramas, Murals and Muralists

 Art in the Atrium: Kerry James Marshall an exhibit held September 20, 2014 - February 26, 2009 - October 11, 2011 at the San Francisco Museum of Modern Art.
 Includes videos.
 Accessed April, 2015.

-"Chatham Post Office Mural Depicts Southern Harvest" By Herman E. Melton, Special to the Star-Tribune, Chatham, Virginia, March 21, 2001.
+"Chatham Post Office Mural Depicts Southern Harvest" by Herman E. Melton, Special to the Star-Tribune, Chatham, Virginia, March 21, 2001.
+Accessed August, 2015.

-Courthouse Murals, by Dianna Cammarota, from Boise City Revue [accessed 2/21/13]
+Courthouse Murals, by Dianna Cammarota, from Boise City Revue.
+Accessed August, 2015.

 Edgar Paxson Murals, an exhibit held June 13 - September 06, 2014 at the Missoula Art Museum.
 Includes audio and video.
 Accessed March, 2015.

-Los Angeles Murals by Ruth Wallach, USC Libraries
+Los Angeles Murals by Ruth Wallach, from USC Libraries.
+Accessed August, 2015.

 Lost Mural of Ellis Island, an exhibit held January 10 through March 23, 2014 at the Museum of Arts and Sciences, Macon.
 Accessed March, 2015.